alexhonki/osr_edw_datainfo/README.md

-This is a placeholder README file for metadata info
+Welcome to OSR_EDW_SOURCE_DATA_INFO

-Will be updated soon.
+This is a README file for this project.